 Pursuant to an ordinary resolution passed by shareholders at the special general meeting held on 7 January 2021, every twenty issued existing shares be consolidated into one consolidated share and to round down the number of consolidated shares in the issued share capital of the Company to the nearest whole number by disregarding each and every fractional consolidated share which would otherwise arise therefrom (the "Share Consolidation").

-The weighted average number of shares for calculating basic and diluted loss per shares have been adjusted retrospectively on the assumption that the Share Consolidation have been effective in both years.
+Comparative figures of the weighted average number of shares for calculating basic and diluted loss per shares have been adjusted retrospectively on the assumption that the Share Consolidation have been effective in prior year.